seqan/seqan3/doc/tutorial/alphabet/index.md

 \tutorial_head{Easy, 45 min, \ref setup, None}

-The links on this page mostly point straight into the API documentation, which you should use as a reference.
+The links on this page mostly point straight into the API documentation which you should use as a reference.
 The code examples and exercises are designed to provide some practical experience with our interface as well as a code basis for your own program development.